Robust Learning-based Predictive Control for Discrete-time Nonlinear Systems with Unknown Dynamics and State Constraints: Introduction

-As an alternative to solve optimal control problems with the infinite or finite horizon, reinforcement learning (RL) and adaptive dynamic programming (ADP) have also received notable attention in the past decades, see~\cite{wangadp2017,lewis2009reinforcement,ni2014grdhp,lewis2013reinforcement,wang2009adaptive,liu-2015} and the references therein.
-Instead of solving online optimization problems, RL and ADP are interested in finding approximate solutions via value function and policy iteration in trial-and-error manner and are suitable for complex nonlinear control tasks that are hard to be solved by optimal control techniques such as, exact dynamic programming, due to the non-linearity in Hamilton-Jacobi-Bellman equation.
-Similar to MPC, for control problems with high dimensions, RL and ADP might face the issues of computational complexity and learning efficiency.
-To cope with this problem, adaptive critic designs have been proposed, see for instance~\cite{xu2013online,li2018actor,xu2016manifold}, where the value function and policy iteration are replaced with the actor-critic approximate network structure.
-Along this direction, various notable algorithms have been studied in~\cite{zhang2008novel,liu2013policy,zhang2009neural} for known dynamics, and in~\cite{wang2012optimal,jiang2012computational,liu2012neural} for unknown dynamics.
-These methods are designed for optimal control orientation of infinite-horizon. \cite{Xu-finitehorizonadp} has proposed a finite horizon ADP solution for nonlinear systems with input constraints, and the stability is guaranteed under the stable assumption of the open-loop system.
-In~\cite{zhao2014neural}, a finite-horizon near-optimal control algorithm has been presented for affine nonlinear systems with unknown dynamics, where an identifier designed with neural networks is used as the predictor.
+As a class of methods for solving optimal control problems, reinforcement learning (RL) and adaptive dynamic programming (ADP) have also received significant attention in the past decades, see~\cite{wangadp2017,lewis2009reinforcement,ni2014grdhp,lewis2013reinforcement,wang2009adaptive,liu-2015,luo2017output} and the references therein.
+Among the classic RL and ADP approaches, infinite-horizon optimal control problems with continuous state-space can be solved in a forward-in-time way via actor-critic learning.
+Along this direction, various notable algorithms have been studied in~\cite{zhang2008novel,liu2013policy,zhang2009neural} for discrete-time nonlinear systems with prior dynamical knowledge, in~\cite{wang2012optimal,liu2012neural} for unknown discrete-time nonlinear dynamics, and in~\cite{jiang2012computational} for unknown continuous-time nonlinear dynamics. {The extensions to learning-based event-triggered control approaches can be found, for instance in~\cite{li2021event} for discrete-time nonlinear systems and in~\cite{9346029} for control of autonomous vehicles under denial-of-service attacks.} To solve finite-horizon optimal control problems, a finite-horizon ADP solution was proposed in \cite{Xu-finitehorizonadp} for nonlinear discrete-time systems with input constraints, and the stability is guaranteed under an open-loop stability assumption.
+In~\cite{zhao2014neural}, a finite-horizon near-optimal control algorithm was presented for discrete-time nonlinear affine systems with unknown dynamics by using an identifier-actor-critic structure.